Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Assignments/Assignment-02.md

 ## 📝 Description
 In this assignment, you’ll build a React app that connects to the **OpenWeatherMap API** and displays real-time weather data for a given zip code.
 You’ll use the **controlled component pattern** for handling form input, and apply **conditional rendering** to manage asynchronous states (loading, errors, data display).

 **Note!** I understand that you may have built this app or a similar app in the past.
-If that's the case, you can use an alternative web API of your choice.
-The goal is to cover the learning objectives, be sure to include these in your solution!
+If that's the case, you can:

+- Make an even better weather app!
+Look at the stretch challenges below.
+- Use one of the other OpenWeatherMap API's, for example:  Hourly Forecast 4 days, 3-hour Forecast 5 days, Forecast 16 days, etc.
+- Chose another alternative API.

 ---